Declaratory Act 1719: Aftermath

 The Irish House of Lords was understandably infuriated by the curtailment of its powers, and the Barons of the Exchequer, though they were soon released from custody, were subject to intense vilification.
 While many people thought that the Irish House of Lords had brought about the crisis by its own high-handed behaviour, the "Sixth of George I" remained a source of grievance for decades.

-The Declaratory Act 1719 provided a model for the American Colonies Act 1766 (6 Geo.
+The act provided a model for the American Colonies Act 1766 (6 Geo.
 3. c.
 12), which is also known as the "Declaratory Act" and was a similar source of grievance in the Thirteen Colonies.
 The British defeat in the subsequent American War of Independence prompted a more conciliatory tone towards Ireland.
-The whole act was repealed by the Repeal of Act for Securing Dependence of Ireland Act 1782, which paved the way for the Constitution of 1782 establishing greater autonomy for the Irish parliament.
+The whole act was repealed by the Repeal of Act for Securing Dependence of Ireland Act 1782 (22 Geo.
+3. c.
+53), which paved the way for the Constitution of 1782 establishing greater autonomy for the Irish parliament.